lilo-onwuzu/PingPong/readme.md

 	This java code allows the user to enter an input number and then counts up to the input number while replacing some of the numbers with ping, pong or pingpong using a simple logic.
   	Numbers divisible by 3 become "ping", numbers divisible by 5 become "pong", numbers divisible by 3 and 5 become "pingpong".
+	The unit testing of the backend is done using jUnit.
+	All testing dependencies were managed using Gradle.

 #### _Setup/Installation Requirements_
 	Clone this repository